 Rheumatoid pneumoconiosis (RP; also known as Caplan syndrome) is swelling (inflammation) and scarring of the lungs.
 It occurs in people with rheumatoid arthritis who have breathed in dust, such as from coal (coal worker's pneumoconiosis) or silica.

-Rheumatoid arthritis (RA) is a long-term disease.
-It leads to inflammation of the joints and surrounding tissues.
-It can also affect other organs....Read Article Now Book Mark Article
+Rheumatoid arthritis (RA) is a disease that leads to inflammation of the joints and surrounding tissues.
+It is a long-term disease.
+It can also aff...Read Article Now Book Mark Article

 Coal worker's pneumoconiosis